The 20 Best Pseudoachondroplasia Doctors in Japan

 Okaya, JP

-Shigeharu Uchiyama practices in Okaya, Japan.
+Shigeharu Uchiyama practices practicing medicine in Okaya, Japan.
 Uchiyama is rated as an Experienced expert by MediFind in the treatment of Pseudoachondroplasia.
-Their top areas of expertise are Mononeuritis Multiplex, Osteoporosis, Carpal Tunnel Syndrome, Postmenopausal Osteoporosis, and Bone Graft.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Mononeuritis Multiplex, Osteoporosis, Radial Nerve Dysfunction, Ulnar Nerve Dysfunction, and Bone Graft.

 Experienced in Pseudoachondroplasia